shoarora/levelone/README.md

 ## Controls
 The game was intended to be demonstrated with a video game controller.
 As such, to use it with a keyboard, use `w-a-s-d` for the arrow keys, `j` as your conventional A/forward button, and `k` as your B/back button.

-In demonstration, we can use a wiimote and the mac application `Joystick Mapper` to turn the wiimote's button clicks into the above keystrokes.
+In demonstration, we can use a Xbox 1 controller and the mac application `Enjoy2` to turn the Xbox 1 controller's button clicks into the above keystrokes.

 ## Limitations